ajsharp/ajsharp.github.io/_posts/2013-02-16-a-brief-note-on-tools.md

 ## We're not really talking about wood, are we?

-The question I'd like to pose is: in software engineering tooling, are we in the age of the manual drill, or the power drill?
+The question I'd like to pose is: in software engineering, are we in the age of the manual drill, or the power drill?

-On the whole, I think we're in a manual drill era of software engineering.
+On the whole, sadly, I think we still live in an era of manual drills.
 Many of us still write code with [text](http://en.wikipedia.org/wiki/Emacs) <a target="_blank" href="http://en.wikipedia.org/wiki/Vim_(text_editor)" title="Vim">editors</a> that were conceived in the 1970's.
 In the world's most widely used language, we still have errors like this:

 <img src="http://f.cl.ly/items/2n1f1a1a0q3b2z0G1J2C/Image%202013.02.16%202:46:13%20PM.png" width="600" /><br />